 Bali is one of the destinations dreamed of by many young people from all over the world.
-Finding a job on this Indonesian island is not easy, but not impossible, in fact, there are many expats who have settled temporarily, or permanently in this place.
+Finding a job on this Indonesian island is not easy, but not impossible.
+In fact, there are many expats who have settled temporarily, or permanently in Bali.

 If you also want to live and work in Bali, here we tell you 6 jobs that you can do as a foreigner in Bali.
 A dream vacation destination for many, a paradise for surfing or lounging.
 Beaches, cultural, diversity, art, temples…